microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

 **How can I make the driver aware about my firmware files (offer, payload) file that I need to send to my component A?**

-The firmware file information is set in the INF as registry values.
-See [Configure the firmware file information](#_Configure_the_firmware) .
+The firmware file information is set in the INF as registry values. [configure the CFU driver INF](#2-configure-the-cfu-driver-inf) .

 **I have many firmware files, multiple offer, payload, for main component A and its subcomponents.
 How should I make the driver aware of which firmware file is meant for which component?**

 The firmware file information is set in the INF as registry values.
-See [Configure the firmware file information](#_Configure_the_firmware) .
+See Step 3 in [configure the CFU driver INF](#2-configure-the-cfu-driver-inf).

 **I have an inbuilt components A and peripheral component B that needs an update.
 How Should I make this driver aware of this?**